kyunghoj/GSoC2014/PIG-2597/LOG.md

 are not allowed.

 Macro cannot be used inside a `FOREACH` nested block.
-Grunt shell commands are not allowed in macros.
+Grunt shell commands are not allowed in macros (need to be fixed in this project).

 An example:
 ```